lutraconsulting/mergin-docs/www/pages/registration.md

 From the [Mergin website](https://public.cloudmergin.com/), fill in the form with a unique username, a valid email address (which is not already used with another Mergin account) and a strong password.

-Once, you press **Sign up**, you will receive a confirmation email.
+Once you press **Sign up**, you will receive a confirmation email.
 To sign in and use the Mergin service, you will need to activate your account by clicking on the link in the email.

 **Note**: check your SPAM folder if the email does not appear in your inbox after 5 minutes.